-Fire and Rescue NSW (FRNSW) has commenced an Environmental Investigation Program to investigate and manage the potential presence and impacts of per- and poly-fluoroalkyl substances (PFAS) on, and in the vicinity of it sites.
+Fire and Rescue NSW (FRNSW) established an Environmental Investigation Program to investigate and manage the potential presence and impacts of per- and poly-fluoroalkyl substances (PFAS) on, and in the vicinity of, our sites.

-The Environmental Investigation Program was developed in consultation with the NSW EPA and includes a number of our training sites across NSW where legacy firefighting foams containing PFAS have been stored and used.
-The NSW EPA monitors the progress of FRNSW PFAS investigations and coordinates any necessary actions, such as precautionary dietary advice for people to avoid PFAS exposure.
+Our program was developed in consultation with the New South Wales Environment Protection Authority (NSW EPA) and includes a number of our training sites and Fire Stations (current and former) across NSW where legacy firefighting foams containing PFAS have been stored and used.

-FRNSW will continue to work closely with the NSW EPA, the NSW PFAS Taskforce, other agencies and the community to progress with the investigations and develop strategies to manage and minimise potential impacts and risks associated with PFAS to human populations and ecosystems.
+FRNSW continues to work closely with the NSW EPA, other agencies and the community to progress investigations and develop strategies to manage and minimise potential impacts and risks associated with PFAS.

-The investigations are being undertaken by experienced environmental services providers and in accordance with the National Environment Protection (Assessment of Site Contamination) Measure (NEPM) guidelines.
-The following sites are where investigations are currently underway:
+Investigations are undertaken by experienced and suitably qualified environmental services providers and in accordance with the relevant and current national and state guidelines.
+The following sites are where FRNSW investigations are currently underway or have already occurred:

-Environmental testing takes time and it is important that we work closely with communities while we investigate the possible nature and extent of PFAS.
+Environmental testing takes time, and it is important that FRNSW works closely with communities while we investigate the possible nature and extent of PFAS.

-FRNSW is committed to being open and transparent.
+FRNSW is committed to being open and transparent with the community about PFAS investigations at our sites.
 We will make the verified test results available to the community through our reports and will share this information with relevant state and local authorities.

 For more information or to provide feedback please contact us here.